vegasbrianc/prometheus/README.md

 ## Troubleshooting
 It appears some people have reported no data appearing in Grafana.
 If this is happening to you be sure to check the time range being queried within Grafana to ensure it is using Today's date with current time.

-## Intesting Projects that use this stack
+## Intesting Projects that use this Repo
 Several projects utilize this Prometheus stack.
 Here's the list of projects:

 * [Docker Pulls](https://github.com/vegasbrianc/docker-pulls) - Visualize Docker-Hub pull statistics with Prometheus